Larwck/Graphical_Overmap/README.md

 ### Installation:
   - Download the ZIP.
   - Extract to your Cataclysm game folder. *Keep in mind this will overwrite your 'config/fonts.json' file so If you have previously made changes to it you will need to back them up first and modify it manually.*
-  - In graphics options change the overmap font width to "16" then restart.
+  - In graphics options make sure the overmap font width/height/size are all set to **16** then restart.

 ### Optional:
   - I would advise disabling the 5x5 location map in the sidebar, as it becomes unreadable by using this mod.